Denver councilman proposes tax increase for parks

 Denver is increasing population he says is putting the ratio of people to parks perilously low, “as we grow, we cannot just grow and get denser and bring in more people.
 We also have to build our parks network to serve all those people," said Clark.

 But like anything in life, you have to pay to play.
-Councilman Clark is proposing a .25 percent increase to Denver’s sales tax, which would bring it up to 7.90%.
+Councilman Clark is proposing a 0.25 percent increase to Denver’s sales tax, which would bring it up to 7.9 percent.

 “We should have done this 10 years ago but we didn’t.
 And we are behind.
 Now we need to do this so we can continue to build the city all our residents really want," Clark said.

 The sales tax would affect not just Denver residents, but anyone who buys just about anything within city limits.